Oghma-Infinium/Twisted-Skyrim/README.md

  2. Click "New Game".
  3. Once the game loads, begin Character Creation.
  4. After Character Creation finishes, MCM Recorder will begin to run.
- 5. Once the MCM Recorder finishes (you will get a notification), wait until you get a notification
+ 5. Once the MCM Recorder finishes (you will get a notification saying "Twisted Skyrim has finished playing.").
+Click "Ok".
+ 6. Please wait until you receive a message saying "Museum list building complete."
+ 7. Feel free to customize any MCM to your liking.
- 6. To leave the starting room speak to the Statue of Mara.
+ 8. To leave the starting room speak to the Statue of Mara.

 ### Note For Content Creators

-This modlist contains NSFW and explicit content, please use the default SFW profile.
+This modlist contains NSFW and explicit content(optional), please use the default SFW profile.

 ## Updating the modlist